javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 ## Constructor function

 Constructor functions technically are regular functions.
-There are two agreements though:
+There are two conventions though:

 1. They are named with capital letter first.
 2. They should be executed only with `"new"` operator.